Exploring the Digital Operational Resilience Act (DORA) – How Financial Risk and ICT Risk Have Become One

 There are strict criteria for ICT incident reporting: breaches, hacks, data loss, downtime, DoS attacks, ransomware, etc. Importantly, DORA requires that firms demonstrate exactly how they will recover from such issues with the minimum of operational downtime.
 Disaster recovery and business continuity plans must be detailed and practical, covering even natural disasters.

-Strong data security measures are required to maintain customer privacy and confidentiality, a fact that may encourage some banks and financial services companies to reconsider their use of non-local datacenters, especially those in the US.
+Strong data security measures are required to maintain customer privacy and confidentiality, a fact that may encourage some banks and financial services companies to reconsider their use of non-local data centers, especially those in the US.
 Some analysts have speculated that this is intentional: in combination with other upcoming EU regulations and directives, DORA encourages the use of home-grown data storage services.
 Is a data-sovereign Europe part of the long-term plan?
 Perhaps so.

-Most of these requirements should already be in place within any well-run firm, but DORA makes it explicit: this is no longer best practice but the only acceptable practice.
+Most of these requirements should already be in place within any well-run firm, but DORA makes it explicit: this is no longer the best practice but the only acceptable practice.

 Tough penalties for non-compliance